-Ashmore Investment Management (Ireland) Limited (AIMIL) [LEI: 549300XP21F2FHNHOW61] considers principal adverse impacts ("PAIs") of its investment decisions on sustainability factors.
-The present statement is the consolidated statement on principal adverse impacts on sustainability factors statement decisions on sustainability factors.
+Ashmore Investment Management (Ireland) Limited (AlMIL) [LEI: 549300XP21FZFHNHOW61] considers principal adverse impacts ("PAIs") of its investment decisions on sustainability factors.
+The present statement is the consolidated statement on principal adverse impacts on sustainability factors statement of AlMIL for the funds that it manages.

-The management of these funds has been delegated by AIMIL to Ashmore Investment Management Limited ("AIML" or the "Investment Manager"), and as such, principal adverse sustainability impacts are considered by the Investment Manager at the investment decision level taking due account of the size, nature and scale of activities and the types of financial products available, and to the extent sufficient and appropriate data (either from a reputable source or through the Investment Manager"), and as such, principal adverse sustainability impacts are considered by the Investment decision level taking due account of the size, nature and scale of activities and the types of financial products available, and to the extent sufficient relevant and appropriate data (either from a reputable source or through the Investment Manager's own due diligence process) can be obtained.
+The management of these funds has been delegated by AIMIL to Ashmore Investment Management Limited ("AIML" or the "Investment Manager"), and as such, principal adverse sustainability impacts are considered by the Investment Manager at the investment decision level taking due account of the size, nature and scale of activities and the types of financial products available, and to the extent sufficient relevant and appropriate data (either from a reputable source or through the Investment Manager's own due diligence process) can be obtained.